 - Can’t replace it?
 Then put it in a container filled with milk, or in your mouth next to your cheek.

-The chances of saving your tooth depend on where the break occurred, how severe it is, and the overall condition of the tooth’s pulp (nerve tissue) and the surrounding area in the jaw.
-Treatment may include bonding, veneers, root canal and crown or extraction, depending on the circumstances—but timely care can help save your tooth, or at least limit the damage.
+The chances of saving your damaged tooth depend on where the break occurred, how severe it is, and the overall condition of the tooth’s pulp (nerve tissue) and the surrounding area in the jaw.
+Treatment may include bonding, veneers, root canal and crown or extraction, depending on the circumstances—but timely care can help save your affected tooth, or at least limit the damage.

-Treatments for a Broken Tooth With Costs
+Treatments for a Broken Tooth with Costs

 Dental Bonding